mholling/nswtopo/README.markdown

       altitude: 45            # angle of illumination from horizon (45 is standard)
       exaggeration: 1         # vertical exaggeration factor

-Drop a control waypoints file (in .gpx or .kml format) into the directory and layers containing control circles and numbers will be automatically generated.
+Drop a control waypoints file (in `.gpx` or `.kml` format) into the directory and layers containing control circles and numbers will be automatically generated.
 If a waypoint is name 'HH' it will be drawn as a triangle, otherwise a circle will be drawn.
 If a control has 'W' after its number (e.g. '74W'), or separate waypoints marked 'W1', 'W2' etc are found, those waypoints will be represented as water drops.

     controls:
-      file: controls.gpx      # filename (.gpx or .kml format) of control waypoint file
+      file: controls.gpx      # filename (`.gpx` or `.kml` format) of control waypoint file
       fontsize: 14            # font size for control numbers
       diameter: 7.0           # diameter of control circles in millimetres
       thickness: 0.2          # thickness of control circles in millimetres
       waterdrop-size: 4.5     # size of waterdrop icon in millimetres

 Specify the format(s) of the output map files you would like to create.
 Choose as many of `png`, `tif`, `gif`, `bmp`, `pdf`, `psd`, `layered.tif`  and `kmz` as you need.
 (A PNG image will always be created.)
 TIFFs will be automatically georeferenced with geotiff tags for use with GIS software.
 If you specify PNG/GIF/BMP format, a `.map` file will be automatically generated for use with OziExplorer.
 KMZ files can be viewed with Google Earth.
+(Note that the KMZ file is rendered from the PNG image, so you can incorporate any manual changes you make by saving those to the PNG and then recreating the KMZ file.)

     formats:
       - png                   # (default map output is in PNG and multi-layered TIFF format)